Smoking is the process of flavoring, cooking, browning, or preserving foodstuff by exposing it to smoke from a

 The firebox is where the briquettes or lump charcoal are contained and where wood chunks or wood chips are added to produce smoke.

 The water pan (chamber) is positioned above the firebox and is filled with water.
-The water pan serves two purposes: helps to maintain lower temperatures , and to add moisture via water vapor (the same reason people Texas crutch - combats moisture wicking properties of meat).
+The water pan serves two purposes: helps to maintain lower temperatures, and to add moisture via water vapor (the same reason people Texas crutch - it combats moisture wicking properties of meat).

 The cooking chamber is where the meat is placed to smoke.

 The lid caps off the environment and prevents smoke from escaping.
 The lid usually has an exhaust vent to allow smoke and steam to escape and may even feature a temperature gauge.

 Note: A number of brands sell charcoal smokers that market themselves as a traditional grill with a smoking component; You may even see them referred to as smoker grills as well as "water smokers."

 Temperature control on a charcoal smoker/grill is done by:

 Personal side note: The Weber Kettle was one of the first grills I ever owned - I'd also deem it the best smoker for a beginner.
-I still use it to this day to cook hamburgers and hot dogs.
+I still use it to this day to cook hamburgers and hot dogs or something like ribs or brisket.
 Kettle grills last a long time because they have no moving parts and Weber doesn't skimp out on materials.
 Technically a kettle grill can be made into a smoker through the use of strategic charcoal arrangements (like the snake method pictured below) and a water pan.Dylan Clay

 A pellet smoker (or grill) is similar to that of a kitchen oven, it's thermostatically controlled; Plug it in, set a temperature, and the smoker cooks the food.